-Proof of Headquarters in the City of Houston
+Proof of headquarters in City of Houston

-Applicants will submit paperwork demonstrating a physical address in the City of Houston limits, which is verified by staff through the online Council Member mapping tool.
+Applicants are required to submit paperwork demonstrating a physical address in the City of Houston limits, which is verified by staff through the online Council Member mapping tool.

 P.O.
 Boxes are not accepted, as they do not establish residency or headquarters within the City of Houston limits.
-P.O.
-Boxes are allowed to be obtained by any individual inside or outside the City of Houston limits.
-All applicants must upload a current image of official documentation, such as utility or insurance, that includes a visible City of Houston address with the applicant or organization name.
+Applicants must upload a current image of official documentation, such as lease or utility, that includes a visible City of Houston address with the applicant or organization name.